Georgia · Close Protection & Executive Security

 Petty Crime

-Petty theft and pickpocketing occur in central Tbilisi, tourist areas, and public transport.
+Petty theft and pickpocketing occur in central Tbilisi, tourist areas, and on public transport.
 Overall crime rates are low by European standards.

 Vetted operators with direct experience in Tbilisi